bryntum/bryntum-gantt-storyblok-starter/README.md

 # Bryntum Gantt with Next.js quickstart

-This repository contains starter to get you up and running wwith your Bryntum Gnatt with Next.js project.
+This repository contains starter code to get you up and running with your Bryntum Gnatt with Next.js project.

 ## Requirements